SFDigitalServices/form-jekyll/README.md

 ### What is it?

-`form-jekyll` is a Jekyll template that lets you easily build a prototype of an SF.GOV form in a YAML file.
+`form-jekyll` is a Jekyll theme that lets you easily build a prototype of an SF.GOV form in a YAML file.
 Right now, it lets you add:

 - Multiple field types
 - Custom error messages